 PIK3R5 (Phosphoinositide-3-Kinase Regulatory Subunit 5) is a Protein Coding gene.
 Diseases associated with PIK3R5 include Ataxia-Oculomotor Apraxia 3 and Spinocerebellar Ataxia With Axonal Neuropathy Type 2.
-Among its related pathways are p70S6K Signaling and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Signaling by GPCR and IL-2 Pathway.
 GO annotations related to this gene include G-protein beta/gamma-subunit complex binding and 1-phosphatidylinositol-3-kinase regulator activity.
 An important paralog of this gene is PIK3R6.

 UniProtKB/Swiss-Prot for PIK3R5 Gene

 Regulatory subunit of the PI3K gamma complex.
 Required for recruitment of the catalytic subunit to the plasma membrane via interaction with beta-gamma G protein dimers.
 Required for G protein-mediated activation of PIK3CG (By similarity).